umairkodv/Laravel-Permission-UI/README.md

 This package will create a simple Dashboard for managing roles/permissions based on the [spatie/laravel-permission](https://github.com/spatie/laravel-permission) package.

 **Notice**: this is a very early version of the package, may be buggy.
-Please report issues.
+Please report issues when found.

 - - - - -